linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 08 - Firms in the Global Economy.md

 Korean company Samsung—one of the largest suppliers of iPhone components (by value)—operates research facilities in Texas and California that employ several thousand workers.

 Thus, the reported U.S. iPhone imports from China actually represent imports from many other countries—including the United States—that export iPhone components to China.
-This entails a decomposition of the  $490 gross import cost by value added based on location (the country where the value was added).<sup>35</sup> Using this more accurate measure of trade at value added, only a tiny fraction of the$ 490 import cost represents an import from China.
+This entails a decomposition of the  \$490 gross import cost by value added based on location (the country where the value was added).<sup>35</sup> Using this more accurate measure of trade at value added, only a tiny fraction of the\$ 490 import cost represents an import from China.
 The tens of billions worth of U.S. iPhone imports from China therefore grossly inflate the true value of the bilateral deficit between the two countries.

 A similar decomposition from gross value to value added can be performed for all U.S. trade (exports and imports) with all of its trading partners.
 These bilateral trade flows and trade deficits